-KFC tells customers to hold off on the 'finger lickin' for now
+KFC tells customers to hold off on the 'Finger Lickin' for now

+Kentucky Fried Chicken is temporarily suspending its long-time advertisement slogan "it's finger lickin' good", calling it inappropriate in the current COVID-19 pandemic situation where personal hygiene has become top priority to stem transmission.

-LOUISVILLE, Kentucky: Kentucky Fried Chicken is temporarily suspending its long-time advertisement slogan "It's finger lickin' good", calling it inappropriate in the current COVID-19 pandemic situation where personal hygiene has become top priority to stem transmission.
+REUTERS: Kentucky Fried Chicken is temporarily suspending its long-time advertisement slogan "it's finger lickin' good", calling it inappropriate in the current COVID-19 pandemic situation where personal hygiene has become top priority to stem transmission.

-The slogan, used on and off by the Yum Brands-owned chain for 64 years, would be paused in advertising around the globe from Monday (Aug 24) and reappear when the time is right, the company said in a press release.
+The slogan, used on and off by the Yum Brands Inc owned chain for 64 years, will be paused in advertising around the globe from Monday and re-appear when the time is right, the company said in a press release.

 The move comes after the chain pulled down one of its advertisements in the UK featuring the catchphrase, which showed people licking their own fingers as well as those of their companions after eating its chicken.

-The ad, broadcast in March, was widely criticised on social media as promoting behaviour that could increase the chance of COVID-19, and the UK's Advertising Standards Authority received at least 150 complaints, according to the Drum.
+The ad, broadcast in March, was widely criticized on social media as promoting behavior that could increase the chance of COVID-19 and the UK's Advertising Standards Authority received at least 150 complaints, according to the Drum.

 It is also another example of a major company being forced to rethink names of brands and taglines, following social media backlash for being insensitive or out of touch with the times.